mankek/Effort-Impact/README.md

 Moving a Task:

-* Pressing Ctrl + c while having the update form open will move a selected square's information to the Completed section and remove it from the graph.

-  Pressing Ctrl + u while having the update form open will move a selected square's information to the Unassigned section and remove it from the graph.

-  Tasks in the Unassigned or Completed sections can be moved via dragging.
+  Tasks in the Unassigned or Completed sections and the on graph can be moved via dragging.

-  **NOTE** Moving a task to the Completed section through either dragging or keypress will cause the Completed field of the task to automatically be populated with the current date and time of the movement.
+  **NOTE** Moving a task to the Completed section through cause the Completed field of the task to automatically be populated with the current date and time of the movement.

 See All Tasks: